Home

 Downloads

-findatapy creates an easy to use Python API to download market data from many sources including Quandl, Bloomberg, Yahoo, Google etc. using a unified high level interface.
+findatapy creates an easy to use Python API to download market data from many sources including ALFRED/FRED, Bloomberg, Yahoo, Google etc. using a unified high level interface.
 Users can also define their own custom tickers, using configuration files.
 There is also functionality which is particularly useful for those downloading FX market data.
 Below example shows how to download AUDJPY data from Quandl (and automatically calculates this via USD crosses).

 Contributors for the project are very much welcome, see below!